statamic/docs/content/collections/docs/live-preview.md

 ---
 title: 'Live Preview'
 intro: 'Live Preview gives you the ability to see what your entry will look like in real time as you write and edit.
-You can configure and switch the preview screen size, pop it out into a new window, and even switch to AMP mode if enabled.'
+You can configure and switch the preview screen size or pop it out into a new window.'
 template: page
 blueprint: page
 id: cdffd2c9-cf42-495d-a8f1-f416ddfddc29